kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/04_Making_It_React.md

 Let's briefly talk about them.

 On the top level, this line of code specifies the following:
-Our functional component `videoList` keeps state (a value that is independent of the current function invocation).
+Our functional component `VideoList` keeps state (a value that is independent of the current function invocation).
 The state is nullable, and of type `Video?`.
 Its default value is `null`.